Ovid/Personal-Search/README.markdown

 This is a way of helping me learn HTML5, CSS and Javascript better.
 It's just a shorthand for several common searches I like to do, without having to go to the pages and constantly clicking "advanced search".
+Further, it should work regardless of where I am and which browser I am using.
+Long-term plans involve creating custom search bookmarks.

 # HTML5